Teaching English and Living in Thailand

 The TEFL/CELTA Conundrum

 As with many things in Thailand there is an official answer and an unofficial answer to the question “should you get a TEFL or a CELTA qualification?”
-It's not necessary to have a qualification to teach in Thailand but it's more and more desirable, often officially necessary, as I'll explain.
+It's has now become a general necessity to have a qualification to teach in Thailand, in addition to a university/college degree.

-Many backpackers work short stints as teachers. which floods the market with cheap labor.
-Most of these people have no teaching experience or qualifications other than being are native English speakers.
-Sometimes that is good enough to gain a toehold in this special place.
+Many backpackers used to work short stints as teachers (a few still do under the table), which flooded the market with cheap labor.
+Most of these people had no teaching experience or qualifications other than being are native English speakers.
+Sometimes that was good enough to gain a toehold in this special place.
 Thailand is diverse, beautiful, colorful, offers great food, and is incredibly cheap.
 You may feel very worldly when you utter the words “I live in Bangkok.”
-So many of backpackers decide to stay on here, and eventually they get jobs.
+So many of backpackers decided to stay on here, and eventually they got jobs.
 If you do have credentials, you have to look hard to find an employer who shows appreciation with respect and money.
 In short, because of the supply the average salary is low.
 If you have debts back home it might be difficult to juggle them on an average teacher salary.

+But things have changed.
 To work in Thailand "officially" you should have at least a TEFL certificate or a CELTA certificate in order to get your teachers license, which you need in order to qualify for a work permit.
 You will also get paid significantly more if you do possess a TEFL or CELTA certificate.
-If you want to spend some time here and earn a decent amount of money I would recommend you get a certificate.
+If you want to spend some time here and earn a decent amount of money it is really necessary for you to obtain a certificate.
 It will more than pay for itself.
-You can even take the course here in Thailand.
+You can even take the course in Thailand or online while visiting.
 If you decide to teach elsewhere, the certificate will earn you more money and help you develop your teaching skills.

-The following are just some of the websites which advertise TEFL and CELTA certificate courses (you can see many more on this site's Teaching English in Thailand page):
+The following are just a few of the many websites that advertise TEFL and CELTA certificate courses, and often offer job placement (you can see many more on this site's Teaching English in Thailand section):

 Do you really need a work visa to work in Thailand?
 The answer depends a lot on you.
 If you want to work legally and avoid the tedious and expensive border runs, then I would suggest doing things legally.
 It saves you a lot of hassle in the long term even though the visa process can be complicated.
 When looking for jobs in Thailand make sure that your school will handle this gruesome process for you.
 Many schools do offer some help or guidance, but believe me, that isn't enough.
 They must actually do it for you.
 Basically, they will ask you for loads of documents and they demand originals.
 You will need: original university transcripts; original university diploma/certificate; original TEFL/CELTA certificate; and lots of photos (do yourself a favor and ask for the exact sizes.
 I had to get my mine done five times because they were never the right size or I was wearing the wrong clothes)!